mayank-cse/EcommerceMerchandizerBot/README.md

   "LuisAPIHostName": "Your LUIS App region here (i.e: westus.api.cognitive.microsoft.com)"
 ```

-## To try this Project
+## To try this sample

-- In a terminal, navigate to `EcommerceMerchandiserBot`
+- In a terminal, navigate to `EcommerceAdminBot`

     ```bash
     # change into project folder
-    cd EcommerceMerchandiserBot
+    cd EcommerceAdminBot
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.